 4. Learn Additional Skills

 Fashion Journalism is not about writing only.
-There are other subjects that are equally achievable and that add to journalism.
-Skills like copyediting, styling, photography, conducting research also add different designations.
+Other subjects are equally achievable and that adds to journalism.
+Skills like copyediting, styling, photography, and conducting research also add different designations.

 5. Start Small & Humble